 In order to disclose a monthly NAV, our board of directors, including a majority of our independent directors, has adopted valuation procedures and engaged independent third parties, such as the Independent Valuation Firm, to value our assets and liabilities and to calculate our NAV on a monthly basis, and independent appraisal firms, to provide periodic appraisals with respect to our properties.
 We may also engage other independent third parties to value other assets or liabilities.
 Our board of directors, including a majority of our independent directors, may replace the Independent Valuation Firm with another third party or retain another third-party firm to calculate the NAV for each of our share classes, if it is deemed appropriate to do so.
-Although our board of directors, with the assistance of the advisor, oversees all of these parties and the reasonableness of their work product, we will not independently verify our NAV or the components thereof, such as the appraised values of our properties as determined by the Independent Valuation Firm.
+Although our board of directors, with the assistance of the advisor, oversees all of these parties and the reasonableness of their work product, we will not independently verify our NAV or the components thereof, such as the appraised values of our properties.
+Our management's assessment of the market values of our properties may also differ from the appraised values of our properties as determined by the Independent Valuation Firm.
 If the parties engaged by us to determine our monthly NAV are unable or unwilling to perform their obligations to us, our NAV could be inaccurate or unavailable, and we could decide to suspend this offering and our share repurchase program.